FTSE snaps losing streak as banks rise

-LONDON British shares rose on Monday, snapping four straight days of losses, as banks joined a broader European rally and steadier crude oil prices supported energy firms.
+LONDON (Reuters) - British shares rose on Monday, snapping four straight days of losses, as banks joined a broader European rally and steadier crude oil prices supported energy firms.

 The blue chip FTSE index .FTSE was up 0.3 percent at 7,446.80 points at its close, paring back its earlier gains slightly as energy shares eased.